Mark Meadows, former White House chief of staff to former President Donald Trump

 Rep. Jackson’s cooperation was requested in May.
 The select committee was particularly interested in Jackson’s possible ties to members of the extremist Oath Keepers group, including its leader, Elmer Rhodes.
 Rhodes mentioned Jackson in one of his encrypted chats and said that Jackson had “critical data to protect” in the run-up to Jan.
 6.

 Rep. Barry Loudermilk, U.S. Representative for Georgia

-The Georgia Republican was not asked to appear under force of subpoena but investigators on the committee did request that he voluntarily cooperate and provide information about alleged tours he provided of the U.S. Capitol on the eve of the insurrection.
+The Georgia Republican was not asked to appear under the force of subpoena, but investigators on the committee did request that he voluntarily cooperate and provide information about alleged tours he provided of the U.S. Capitol on the eve of the insurrection.

 Loudermilk has denied any wrongdoing but his accounting of reported tours in the Capitol has shifted over time.
 Where first he claimed that no tours were given, he later shifted to saying that he gave a tour to a constituent family with children.
 This was despite the active Covid-19 restrictions in place barring visitors and tourists at that time.
 He’s also denied that anyone on a tour with him was wearing a red baseball cap but he back-pedaled once the committee came calling.
 Now there were a few people “wearing red baseball caps.”